The following table lists the Extension Level Functions and their purpose.

 In Windows, SQLStatistics() returns index information on a specified table so you can read or update using a view on the table.
 User-defined index names, using ODBC grammar, which were specified to create the index are returned by SQLStatistics() as an index name if the index name is still defined in the DSN entry in the Registry (IndexName0-9).
 ODBC-style named indexes were removed in ODBC Driver for Teradata 16.20.

 The Teradata index names are returned instead if:

 For example, an index name MyIndex was used to create an index on table MyTable using ODBC grammar syntax.

 Internally, Teradata created the index MyTable001 for the table, but SQLStatistics() returns MyIndex as the index name instead of MyTable001 since the DSN entry contains this index name for MyTable.
 On all other PCs, MyTable001 is returned as the index name.

 |SQLTablePrivileges||Returns a list of tables and the privileges associated with each table.
 This is a Level 2 feature.

 ODBC Driver for Teradata returns the information as a result set on the specified hstmt.

 |SQLTables||Returns the list of table names stored in a data source.

 SQLTables accepts types VIEW, TABLE, and SYSTEM TABLE to limit its display.
 Also, DBC tables and views are returned as SYSTEM TABLE types for easier processing by ODBC applications, unless you log in as DBC.
 If logged in as user DBC, DBC tables are returned as type TABLE.

 'GLOBAL TEMPORARY' or 'TEMPORARY' can be specified as a table type.
-ODBC Driver for Teradata is not able to provide information on volatile tables because information on these is not kept in the Teradata data dictionary.
+ODBC Driver for Teradata cannot provide information on volatile tables because information on these is not kept in the Vantage data dictionary.